Q&A WITH LAUREN STELLER – FOUNDER AND DESIGNER

 What do you find to be the most rewarding part of your business?

 Probably flexibility.
 It’s not easy trying to distinguish what I do or how I fit in as a creative practitioner.
 My business weaves into my life, and my life weaves into my business.
 As I grow, my business does too.
 It’s important for me to use my experiences to influence the designs I make, so I like to keep pretty light-footed and try to throw myself into new places whenever I can.

 Good characters I hope – clever, resourceful and playful people.

 What makes your product different?
 Why do you think it has succeeded?

 The Rhombus Trivets have been a happy collision between a good material, simple playful geometry and practical use.
 It is an original product that is authentic to its intent.
 It succeeded because we are all innately playful in one way or another.
 It taps into a common behavioural thread that allows us to be creative or maybe sometimes a little obsessive.
 Utilising recycled rubber, it’s an original material for a classic design.
-Practically, they are lightweight and easy to wear.

 Have you identified any design and/or business trends you have had to address in the last year?

 Yes and no. It’s all a bit of a vague wash and I try not to pay too much attention.
 I am always suspicious of trend.
 I like to ask why it is popular or becoming so – and those reasons are good to follow (or not follow) indirectly.
 I always feel a bit sad when something I like has become trendy.